 You can read my latest reviews of the United Polaris on B777-300, United Polaris on B777-200 and United Polaris on the 787 Dreamliner.
 Sadly the reality of the United product is not as good as it originally seemed.
-The planned rollout has slowed, with the new Boeing 777-300ERs being kitted out with the new seatsm but United have only retrofitted the new seats into 5 of their existing planes.
+The planned rollout has slowed, with the new Boeing 777-300ERs being kitted out with the new seats, but United has only retrofitted the new seats into 5 of their existing planes.
 The Chicago Polaris lounge was great, but it is the only Polaris lounge that has opened.
-The new Saks Fifth Avenue bedding is in place for now but the volume of pillows and blankets is diminishing and other amenities are slowly disappearing too.
+The new Saks Fifth Avenue bedding is in place for now, but the volume of pillows and blankets is diminishing, and other amenities are slowly disappearing too.

-Given the choice, when choosing between American, United and Delta in Business Class for long-haul flights, American is the best choice.
-That said, Delta’s new Delta One suites, which are currently only available on their A350 planes, will be a game changer and make flying Delta in Business a great choice as long as you can snag a plane with these new seats.
+Given a choice, when choosing between American, United, and Delta in Business Class for long-haul flights, American is the best choice.
+That said, Delta’s new Delta One suites, which are currently only available on their A350 planes, will be a game-changer and make flying Delta in Business a great choice as long as you can snag a plane with these new seats.
 Find out which routes the Delta A350 flies.

 I have flown with American Airlines a number of times and have reviewed their long-haul Business Class and First Class flights.
 My trip reports can be found below.
 Read More.

 I have flown with United Airlines a number of times and have reviewed their long-haul Business Class and First Class flights.
 My trip reports can be found below.
 Read More.